 - First level control - Monitoring compliance with exclusion rules: The Risk team implements the exclusion lists, which are sent on a monthly basis, primarily using information from our ESG data provider (to date: MSCI).
 Pre-trade control is set up in the order management system (OMS).
 This prevents that any order is executed on any excluded security.
 Post-trade control is also in place, to detect any security that would have become non-investable after updating the exclusion lists.
 When this case arises, the Risk team alerts the portfolio managers, who have 3 months to divest the position, in the best interests of the holders.
-Compliance with this deadline is also monitored by the risk team. - Monitoring compliance with minimum ESG ratings and the universe outperformance: The Risk team monitors the ESG score to ensure: - \circ $\,$ compliance with the minimum ESG score (40/100); and - that coverage is in line with the fund's pre-contractual commitment.
+Compliance with this deadline is also monitored by the risk team. - Monitoring compliance with minimum ESG ratings and the universe outperformance: The Risk team monitors the ESG score to ensure: - $\circ$ $\,$ compliance with the minimum ESG score (40/100); and - that coverage is in line with the fund's pre-contractual commitment.

 The Risk team also monitors that the fund does outperform its universe in terms of ESG score.
-For SRI-labelled funds, the Risk team ensures that the outperformance is significant (i.e. after elimination of the worst scores from the universe, using the applicable rates determined by the French SRI label).
 Compliance with these rules is subject to a pre-trade check, configured into the OMS, and which blocks any purchase of securities that do not respect these rules.
 Post-trade control is also in place, to detect any security that would have become non-investable after updating the ESG score (for example, following the emergence of a controversy).
 When this case arises, the Risk team alerts the portfolio manager, who has 3 months to divest the position, in the best interests of the holders.
 Compliance with this deadline is also monitored by the risk team.